 - Analyze WordPress MySQL Database Schema: After you have a backup you can proceed to verify the proper table name for WordPress posts which by default is wp_posts.
 Many people however likely prepended something other than wp to the beginning of each of the MySQL tables during the install process.
 In my case this has been modified to something such as data_ instead of the default of wp_ so the wp_posts table is actually data_posts.
 To analyze your table structure SSH to the server, login to MySQL, and run the below SQL query.

 - Reading table information for completion of table and column names

-- You can turn off this feature to get a quicker startup with -A
+- You can turn off this feature to get a quicker startup with -ADatabase changed

 - mysql> show tables;

-I filtered any custom tables that are in my table output except for the Amazon Product In A Post Plugin table called amazoncache.
+I filtered any custom tables that are in my table output except for the APIAPP plugin table called amazoncache.
 The table you will be updating content in is the posts table but again it is important to understand the prefix added to the posts table.
 In this example the correct table is data_posts which will be used in the example outputs below.

 - Prepare SQL Syntax: Now that you know the correct table name you should prepare the SQL syntax which should be similar to the below example.

 - SQL: UPDATE data_posts SET post_content = REPLACE (post_content, 'amazonproduct=', 'amazonproducts asin=') WHERE post_content LIKE '%amazonproduct%';